-- Assessing the Group's procedures on granting credit limits and credit periods to customers; - Assessing the Group's relationship and transaction history with the customers; - Evaluating the Group's impairment assessment; - Assessing ageing of the debts; - Assessing creditworthiness of the customers; - Checking subsequent settlements from the customers; and - Assessing the disclosure of the Group's exposure to credit risk in the consolidated financial statements.
+- Assessing the Group's procedures on ordering and holding of inventories; - Evaluating the Group's impairment assessment; - Assessing the marketability of the inventories; - Assessing the ageing of the inventories; - Assessing the net realisable values of the inventories; and - Checking subsequent sales and usage of the inventories.

-We consider that the Group's impairment test for trade and other receivables is supported by the available and necessary evidence.
+We consider that the Group's impairment test for inventories is supported by the available evidence.